Hexahedron

 to relate every project from a room to a city to

-GAIA [link] as
+GAIA [link: gaia project] as

 a system, and a work of art and a Garden for all